johnpuddephatt/zerowaste/src/posts/2021-11-08-impact-of-the-leeds-school-uniform-exchange-one-year-on.md

 ![](/uploads/leeds-school-uniform-exchange-impact-report-.png)

-Here's our[ Impact Report](https://issuu.com/zerowasteleeds/docs/leeds_school_uniform_exchange_impact_report_3_), it makes for a very interesting read, and if you would like to get involved - it really is easier than you might think - check out our guides [here](https://leedsuniformexchange.org.uk/get-involved/).
+Here's our[ Impact Report](https://issuu.com/zerowasteleeds/docs/leeds_school_uniform_exchange_impact_report_3_), it makes for a very interesting read, and if you would like to get involved - it really is easier than you might think - check out our "How to Guides" [here](https://leedsuniformexchange.org.uk/get-involved/).
 Or you can find your nearest uniform exchange on our interactive map [here](https://leedsuniformexchange.org.uk/map/) – simply search your child’s school or postcode.